Choi Moo-ryong: Biography

-Choi was born in Paju, Gyeonggi province, Korea.
+Choi was born in Paju, Keiki Province, Korea, Empire of Japan (now in Gyeonggi Province, South Korea).
 Choi was one of popular actors of the 1960s along with Shin Young-kyun and Kim Jin-kyu.
 Choi gained a popularity for his handsome appearance and masculine image.
 Choi's personal life was as much dramatic as his starred films, so he always garnered the public attention.
 1952, Choi married a colleague actress, Kang Hyo-shil, the daughter of a noted actress, Jeon Ok with the nickname, "Queen of Tears" and a singer Gang Hong-sik.
 Choi and his wife had one son and four daughters including an actor, Choi Min-soo.
 However, Choi had an affair with Kim Ji-mee, the best popular actress at that time, so that Choi and Gang divorced in 1962.
 Choi soon married Kim Ji-mee, but he owed massive debts due to his failed film production.
 As a result, Choi chose to divorce Kim again in 1969.
 At that time, the phrase, Because I love you, I have to part from her was circulated among the public.